9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 # Nextcloud is available in many languages.
 How is that done?
 Instead of maintaining our own translation server, like Pootle, Nextcloud uses [Transifex](https://www.transifex.com/nextcloud/nextcloud/dashboard/) to facilitate translations for many languages.
-Transifex offers gratis service for open source projects.
+Transifex offers free service for open source projects.

 Are you interested in translating Nextcloud?